PhD opportunities

 EPSRC Studentships

 The EPSRC studentships can fund PhD projects under the supervision of any member of staff in our group, and they include a stipend and support for travel and research training.
-Furthermore, all studentships cover the amount of home-level fees (applicable to long-term residents of the United Kingdom) and a selected, limited number of the EPSRC studentships account also for the full amount of overseas fees (applicable to international applicants).
+Furthermore, all studentships cover the amount of home-level fees (applicable to long-term residents of the United Kingdom and the Republic of Ireland) and a selected, limited number of the EPSRC studentships account also for the full amount of overseas fees (applicable to international applicants).

 Deadline: please apply by 20 January 2025 for full consideration.